Mr. Show with Bob and David: Production

 Odenkirk and Cross had both been involved in the sketch show The Ben Stiller Show, with Odenkirk as one of the actors and Cross a writer.
 The two found a common sense of humor and tried their hand at taking some of the ideas that did not work well on the show to a local comedy club.
 Their routines were very successful, leading Odenkirk's manager Bernie Brillstein to try to find a means to make them into a television show.
 HBO had already been scouting the pair, given the two's past roles in other influential comedies, including The Larry Sanders Show, and quickly greenlit the show, providing enough funds for a two-episode order.
 They managed to stretch the budget of the two-episode order to cover four episodes for the first season.

 The show continued for three additional seasons.
-However, ahead of the fourth season, HBO rescheduled the show into a Monday midnight slot, which made it difficult to find, and resulted in poor ratings, leading to HBO to cancel the show after the fourth season.
+However, ahead of the fourth season, HBO rescheduled the show into a Monday midnight slot, which made it difficult to find, and resulted in poor ratings, leading HBO to cancel the show after the fourth season.

 Contributors

-Mr. Show's main cast for the entire run consisted of David Cross, John Ennis, Tom Kenny, Bob Odenkirk, and Jill Talley.
+Mr. Shows main cast for the entire run consisted of David Cross, John Ennis, Tom Kenny, Bob Odenkirk, and Jill Talley.
 Cross, Ennis, and Odenkirk appeared in each season.
 Kenny left the show after the third season, returning for one episode of season four.
 Talley appeared in all episodes except for four towards the end of the third season.
 Jay Johnston, a featured performer throughout the series, was credited as a member of the main cast for the final episode of the show.